PacktPublishing/AWS-for-System-Administrators/README.md

-# Mastering-AWS-System-Administration
+# AWS-for-System-Administrators
-Mastering AWS System Administration, published by Packt
+AWS for System Administration, published by Packt